rssalessio/algorand-royalty-fees/article.md

 ```

 #### 3.6.3 getAccountASABalance
 The ``getAccountASABalance`` can be used to get the balance of a specific asset for a specific wallet.
-It uses the ``AssetHolding.balance`` method to retrieve the balanace.
+It uses the ``AssetHolding.balance`` method to retrieve the balance.

 ```python
 @Subroutine(TealType.uint64)